mwpryer/mini-javascript/README.md

 ### Functions

 Functions in this language are first class by nature, allowing them to be passed and returned from other functions.
 The syntax may seem familiar to early JavaScript users where function expressions are defined using the `function` keyword and assigned to variables.
-Such functions, like JavaScript, are not hoisted and cannot be used before they are defined.
+Such functions, like JavaScript, are not hoisted and therefore cannot be used before they are defined.

 ```js
 var add = function (x) {